 4.3.5.
-Replacing Mertik GV60 Valve (Total Control)
+Control Valve Replacement (Total Control)

-Referring to Figure 56:
+Referring to Figure 69:

-- Remove at the gas connections on the valve including the pilot feed pipe. - Remove the thermocouple connection from the interrupter block at the rear of the valve - 3.
+- 1. Remove all the gas connections on the valve including the pilot feed pipe. - Remove the thermocouple connection from the interrupter block at the rear of the valve. - 3.
 Pull out the TC cable with the red tab from the interrupter block. - Unscrew the cable with yellow identifying insulation from the receiver. - 5.
 Remove the two valve securing screws and withdraw the valve. - Refit the replacement valve in reverse order ensuring that the valve spacers are fitted.

 4.3.6.
-Replacing the Receiver (Total Control)
+Replacing Receiver (Total Control)

-- Pull out the receiver from under the heat shield and remove the batteries. - Gently pull out the HT lead and the valve cable from the receiver (see Figure 57). - Unscrew and remove the SW and TC connections - Refit in reverse order.
+- Pull out the receiver from under the heat shield and remove the batteries - Gently pull out the HT lead and the valve cable from the receiver (see Figure 70). - Unscrew and remove the SW and TC connections. - Refit in reverse order.
 (The valve cable plug fits into the receiver in one way only). - Replace the batteries and return the receiver under the heat shield.

 4.3.7.
-Programming Handset to Receiver (Total Control)
+Programming Handset to Receiver